STHobbes/First-FTC/README.md

 program.
 This project is all about the software implementation of driver control and move functions.

 The selection of physical implementation from most simple is:
-* **traction tires**: 4 traction tires with a fixed tread.
+* **traction tires**: 4 traction tires with a fixed tread - this is the *squarebot*.
 Left side and right side may each be driven by a single motor or there may be one motor per wheel.
 Motion supported by this implementation is forward-backward and rotation.
 The center for rotation is the centroid of the drive wheels.
 * **traction plus omni**: 2 traction tires, 2 omni tires.
 The omni tires may be either front or back.
 Omni tires reduce friction when turning, and move the center of rotation between the traction tires.
 The omni wheels have rollers mounted around their circumference that are coaxial with the plane of the wheel.